 These Patterns Are Objective and Useful

-Galileo Galilei discovered that the distances traveled by falling bodies are proportional to the succession of odd numbers.
+Galileo Galilei, the father of modern science, discovered that the distances traveled by falling bodies are proportional to the succession of odd numbers.
 As he put it, such useful information saturates the universe:

 Philosophy is written in this grand book the universe, which stands continually open to our gaze.
 But the book cannot be understood unless one first learns to comprehend the language and to read the alphabet in which it is composed.
 It is written in the language of mathematics, and its characters are triangles, circles and other geometric figures, without which it is humanly impossible to understand a single word of it; without these, one wanders about in a dark labyrinth.”
 (The Assayer, published in 1623)